 What is an investigational drug?

-An investigational drug is one that is under study and is not approved by the U.S. (FDA) for sale in the United States.
+Anis one that is under study and is not approved by the U.S. (FDA) for sale in the United States.
 Medical research studies are conducted to evaluate the safety and effectiveness of an investigational drug.
 These research studies are also called clinical trials.
 Once an investigational drug has been proven safe and effective in clinical trials, FDA may approve the drug for sale in the United States.

 What is vicriviroc?

-Vicriviroc belongs to a class (group) of HIV drugs called .6 CCR5 antagonists work by attaching to one of two proteins on the surface of the immune cells.
-These proteins are called the CCR5 and CXCR4 co-receptors.
-Vicriviroc attaches to the CCR5 co-receptor.
-When vicriviroc attaches to the CCR5 co-receptor, certain strains of HIV—called R5-tropic virus—cannot attach to, enter, or infect the cell.9 This prevents HIV from multiplying and can reduce the amount of HIV in the body.
+Vicriviroc belongs to a class (group) of HIV drugs called .6 CCR5 antagonists work by attaching to a antagonists on the surface of the immune cells.
+The protein is called the CCR5 co- .
+When vicriviroc attaches to the CCR5 co-receptor, certain strains of HIV—called —cannot attach to, enter, or infect the cell.9 This prevents HIV from multiplying and can reduce the amount of HIV in the body.

 How are clinical trials of investigational drugs conducted?

 Clinical trials are conducted in “phases.”
-Each phase has a different purpose and helps researchers answer different questions.6
+Each phase has a different purpose and helps researchers answer different questions.10

 - Phase I trials: Researchers test an investigational drug in a small group of people (20–80) for the first time.
 The purpose is to evaluate its safety and identify side effects.